Disney World Christmas 2026 Ultimate Guide

 Aside from the beautiful decorations, you can expect some live entertainment, holiday carolers, a street party, photo ops, and Santa Claus.

 During the Christmas season, Disney Springs is insanely busy on weekends.
-On busy dates, there can be waits to enter Disney Springs as the complex closes to capacity.
-We don’t expect that to occur in November or December 2024 because the circumstances are different, but it’ll still be very, very busy.
+On busy dates, there can be waits to enter Disney Springs.
+On rare occasion, the parking structures close to capacity.

 For a lot of locals who don’t have Walt Disney World Annual Passes, Disney Springs is a way to enjoy free Christmas entertainment during the holiday season.
 These locals are most likely to visit on weekends.
 Add to that the normal mix of tourists, and you have huge crowds.